Mark Kelly: STS-134

 STS-134 launched on May 16, 2011.

 On April 29, 2011, the first launch attempt of STS-134 was scrubbed.
 Giffords traveled to Florida on her first trip since moving from Tucson to Houston in January after an attempted assassination.
 Her appearance at Kennedy Space Center gave the launch a high profile, "one of the most anticipated in years," according to The New York Times.
-President Obama visited the Kennedy Space Center on April 29 on a trip with the original intention of watching the Endeavour launch.
+President Barack Obama visited the Kennedy Space Center on April 29 on a trip with the original intention of watching the Endeavour launch.

-Kelly was the commander of the mission which was Space Shuttle Endeavour's last.
-His crew and he delivered the Alpha Magnetic Spectrometer to the ISS.
+Kelly was the commander of the mission, which was Endeavour's last.
+He and his crew delivered the Alpha Magnetic Spectrometer to the ISS.

 Most of the mission's delays were caused by external tank issues on STS-133 Discovery.
 When Scott Kelly went to the ISS on October 7, 2010, STS-134 was scheduled to go to the station during his mission.
 The potential rendezvous in space of the Kelly brothers would have been a first meeting of blood relatives in space.
 The delay of STS-134's launch ended that possibility.

 After his wife's shooting, Kelly's status was unclear, but NASA announced on February 4, 2011, that he would remain commander of the mission.
 The remarkable progress his wife was making in her recovery helped Kelly decide to return to training.
 Peggy Whitson, chief of the NASA Astronaut Office at the time, said, "we are confident in his ability to successfully lead this mission, and I know I speak for all of NASA in saying 'welcome back.'"